lukej18623/spending-dashboard/README.md

 2. Run the backend server (see Backend Setup)
 3. Run the frontend application (see Frontend Setup)
 4. Navigate to `http://localhost:3000` in your browser
-5. Use the three tabs to manage:
+5. Explore the application:
-   - **Customers**: Add service business customers
-   - **Jobs**: Schedule and track service jobs
-   - **Invoices**: Create invoices from completed jobs and track payment status
+   - **Home**: View the Sturgeon Excursions landing page with featured packages
+   - **Book Now**: Select dates, choose packages, and book fishing charters
+   - **About Us**: Learn about the company and fishing expertise

 ## Future Enhancements

-- User authentication for multi-user access
+- User authentication and customer accounts
-- SMS/Email notifications for job scheduling
+- Email/SMS booking confirmations and reminders
+- Online payment processing (Stripe/PayPal integration)
-- Payment processing integration
+- Weather API integration for charter planning
+- Photo gallery from past excursions
+- Customer reviews and testimonials
-- Mobile app for field workers
+- Mobile app for on-the-go bookings
-- GPS tracking for service locations
-- Photo uploads for job documentation
-- Recurring service scheduling
+- Multi-day trip packages and pricing tiers
+- Gift certificate purchases
+- Fishing license information and resources
-- Analytics dashboard with revenue tracking
+- Real-time boat location tracking
-- PDF invoice export and email delivery
+- Catch photo upload and sharing
-- Customer portal for viewing invoices